anissen/cosy/wishlist.md

 - [x] Compile-time error to redefine variable/function
 - [x] No semi-colons
 - [ ] Change assignment to be a statement instead of an expression?
-- [ ] Everything is an expression (because it's easier), alternatively make _most_ statements into expressions
+- [ ] Change more statements into expressions
 - [x] No variable shadowing
 - [x] Avoid local function variables overwriting function arguments (e.g. `var a = "local"`)
 - [x] Static analysis for